 A Review of Raf Katigbak by his Roommate, Montreal, 2007

-Living with Raf was great, but it was his place, it was a total party house, and sometimes there were people still up and high on Monday, Tuesday, Wednesday mornings when I had to get up for school or work.
+Living with Raf was great but it was his place and it was a total party house and sometimes there were people still up and high on Monday, Tuesday, Wednesday mornings when I had to get up for school or work.

 I once ate breakfast with a posse of French Canadian ravers who were so fucked they were pretending to be snakes and trying to "slither" into the hardest-to-reach corners of the living room.
 They were knocking over shelves and spilling everything everywhere and knocking over ashtrays and stuff, and Raf just came down and was like "whatever" and left for the day.

 Also half the ground floor was like a weird 70s recording studio/band space with so many plugs and wires I'm surprised the building never burned down.
 I think I lasted a year.